Courthouse in Malaysia

 Can I be prosecuted for my social media posts?

 Yes.
-Malaysia actively monitors content deemed offensive to religion, the monarchy, or race.
-Avoid heated debates on these sensitive topics.
+Malaysia actively monitors content deemed offensive to religion, the monarchy or race.
+Avoid heated debates on these sensitive subjects.

 What should I do if I am arrested?

-Keep your calm, show your passport (or certified copy) and your visa.
-Ask immediately to contact your embassy.
+Stay calm, show your passport (or a certified copy) and your visa.
+Immediately ask to contact your embassy.
 Do not sign anything without a translator or lawyer.

 How can I find an English-speaking lawyer?

-Consult our directory of expatriate services or contact your national Embassy in KL.
+Check our directory of services for expats or contact your embassy in KL.

 Absolutely.
 Possession of small quantities can lead to long prison sentences and caning.
-Trafficking remains punishable by the death penalty.
+Trafficking still carries the death penalty.

 What is the "Whistleblowing" system?

-Malaysia has a whistleblower protection law (Whistleblower Protection Act 2010) to encourage the reporting of corruption.
+Malaysia has a law protecting whistleblowers (Whistleblower Protection Act 2010) to encourage the reporting of corruption.

-In general, the civil system is considered professional and fair, although sometimes slow.
-Commercial disputes are handled with great rigor.
+Generally, the civil system is regarded as professional and fair, though sometimes slow.
+Commercial disputes are handled with great rigour.

 Does Islamic law apply to non-Muslims?

-No. Sharia only applies to Muslims.
-However, you must respect codes of conduct in public places (clothing, behavior).
+No. Sharia applies only to Muslims.
+However, you must respect codes of conduct in public places (dress, behaviour).

 How do I authenticate an official document?

-You must go through a local Notary Public, then have the document legalized at Wisma Putra (Ministry of Foreign Affairs).
+You need to go through a local Notary Public, then have the document legalised at Wisma Putra (Ministry of Foreign Affairs).

-Immigration has broad powers.
-A breach of your visa conditions (working on a tourist visa) almost systematically leads to deportation and banning.
+Immigration holds broad powers.
+Breaching your visa conditions (working on a tourist visa) almost always leads to deportation and a ban from re-entry.

-Arbitration is often preferred in commercial contracts to avoid civil courts and benefit from a faster and confidential resolution.
+Arbitration is often preferred in commercial contracts to avoid the civil courts and benefit from a faster, more confidential resolution.

 Ready for your move to Malaysia?

 Leave nothing to chance.
-Download our complete legal guides and join our expatriate community.
+Download our complete legal guides and join our community of expats.